andrew-healey/context-compression/README.md

   &> self_to_selective_run_1_restarted_head_at_end.txt
 ```

 Rerun of the o zero init run, with a new random seed.
+(17813144)

+Hypothesis: same hypothesis as before - it'll have a higher initial and final loss than the ko-zero run.

+Result: it was a little unclear when looking at the valid losses, but from looking at the running-avg training losses, this looks definitely worse than the ko-zero run and the k-zero runs.

+Seems maybe a little better than the normal-init run, but not much.
+Makes some sense - the head is less confused than normal init at first, b/c it's not contributing to the final attn output.
+But it's still super bad, b/c the head is mostly just wreaking havoc on the rest of the attn heads.

 ```
 torchrun --nproc_per_node=gpu -m context_compression.train \